-- To generate surpluses which maintain cash inflows sufficient to enable delivery of the University's strategic objectives and provide institutional sustainability. - To maintain liquidity and borrowing at sustainable levels. - To grow and diversify income streams. - To ensure value for money in all University activities. - To ensure that the consideration and evaluation of risk is undertaken as part of the institution's business planning. - To maintain effective treasury management.
+- Over the longer term to generate surpluses which maintain cash inflows sufficient to enable delivery of the University's strategic objectives and provide institutional sustainability. - To maintain liquidity and borrowing at sustainable levels. - To grow and diversify income streams. - To ensure value for money in all University activities. - To ensure that the consideration and evaluation of risk is undertaken as part of the institution's business planning. - To maintain effective treasury management.